42antoine/laravel-sudoku/readme.md

 # Configure database & auth

-1/ edit stuff in environment file ".env"
+1/ edit stuff in environment file ".env" (note that .env.example is setting up for docker)

 2/ migrate database